 WNBA salaries: Who has the highest, league average, more

-WNBA salaries: Who has the highest, league average, more originally appeared on NBC Sports Philadelphia
+WNBA salaries: Who has the highest, league average, more originally appeared on NBC Sports Bayarea

 The WNBA may be a league on the rise, but its players’ pay is low.